Trace the footsteps of Charles Baudelaire’s Flâneur and take in the sights and sounds of cities from Paris to Havana on these walking tours

 What will I experience?
 If you want to learn more about the provenance of the fine Italian bubbly Prosecco, you’re in luck.
 This Prosecco tour is the real McCoy: a four-day, three-night long wine trail through Italy’s UNESCO world heritage-listed Prosecco Hills.
 You will hike past vineyards, cellars and farmhouses, stopping for wine tastings, authentic Italian meals at local restaurants, and farm visits.

 This private tour kicks off from Vidor, a town in the Prosecco region of Treviso, and will take you all the way to the town of Vittorio Veneto.
 Along the way, the tour guide will regale you with tales of local Italian culture and lore.

 Robb tip: Besides wine knowledge, the tour also has you covered on the history front.
 The route happens to meander through old battlefields of World War I, ancient churches, and centuries-old chestnut woods.

 What will I experience?
 Soak up the lost world of geishas in the historic Gion district at the heart of Kyoto, Japan.

-The two-hour walk kicks off at Yasaka shrine from where you’ll make your way past historic shrines and temples in the city, including Ebisu shrine and the oldest Zen temple in the city, Kennin-ji Temple.
+The two-hour walk kicks off at Yasaka shrine from where you’ll make your way through Gion Kobu, one of the five independent geisha districts in Kyoto to the oldest Zen temple in the city, Kennin-ji Temple.
 Learn to spot the difference between a geisha and maiko (apprentice) as you weave through the quaint alleys of Miyagawa-cho.

 Where: Bangkok, Thailand